A Simplified Employee Pension, or a SEP IRA, is a type of retirement plan. It can be established by a self-employed

 How Do You Set Up a SEP?

 There are a few steps for setting up a SEP.
 You establish it by executing a written agreement, setting up the SEP with a qualified financial institution (such as a bank, mutual fund company, brokerage firm or through a financial advisor) and opening a SEP-IRA for each eligible employee.

 You must notify employees that you have established a plan and let them know the eligibility criteria.

 In addition to any employer contributions, employees may make their regular IRA contributions to their SEP IRA.
 The deductibility of their IRA contribution is subject to the normal IRA deductibility rules, based on their gross income and whether they participate in an employer-sponsored plan.
 The SEP does count as an employer-sponsored plan.

 - Employers are not required to make contributions each year, and the amount of contribution as a percentage of income can vary from year to year.

 - No excess tax forms required.
 With a 401(k) plan, an annual Form 5500 must be filed.
 This is not required for a SEP.

 - Employer chooses the financial institution that custodies the SEP accounts, but each employee is responsible for choosing their own investments inside the account.
 This is an advantage for the employer as the employer is not responsible for the underlying investments.

 - Employees are 100% vested in employer contributions once they are made.
 No vesting schedule may be attached to SEP contributions.
 If an employee leaves the day after the contribution is made, it is theirs.
-In addition, if they leave part-way through the year, if you make a contribution for that calendar year, you must make a contribution for them based on the amount of eligible compensation they had up until the time they left.
+In addition, if they leave part-way through the year, and you make a contribution for that calendar year, you must make a contribution for them based on the amount of eligible compensation they had up until the time they left.